On The Stage:

 Darren E. Miller - Professional Motivator

 Darren Miller’s athletic feats and charitable initiatives concerning Team Forever and the Forever Fund, have made him a familiar face in many communities; both at the local, national and international scale.
-Darren’s passion for motivational speaking and helping those in need is clearly evident during his frequently scheduled professional speaking engagements.
+Darren’s passion for inspiring leadership and driving personal growth are clearly evident during his frequently scheduled professional speaking engagements.
 Darren speaks under his personal motto ‘Every Breath A Gift’, highlighting the ‘F.O.R.E.V.E.R.
-Essentials’ by incorporating lessons learned through endurance athletics and the corporate environment.
-He uses these essentials to motivate his audience to strive for their full potential by learning to push their physical and mental limits.
+Essentials’ by incorporating lessons learned throughout a career in financial sales, endurance athletics and philanthropy.
+He leverages these essentials to challenge his audience to strive for their full potential by learning to push their physical and mental limits.

 “Darren spoke at several events we held for our best advisors.
 His inspirational message of perseverance, dedication and giving back was engaging and motivational for everyone.
 We had great feedback and Darren’s willingness to really engage with and get to know his audience really sets him apart from many speakers.”

-– Shannon Reid, VP, Private Client Group Education and Practice Management
+– Shannon Reid, SVP, Northeast Director, Private Client Group Education and Practice Management

 Work / Family / Passions